 If you don’t want to be prompted for your Microsoft account password every time that you sign in to Xbox Live, select the Remember Password option.

 The Remember Password option is set after you download your Xbox Live profile.
 But you can change the password protection on your profile at any time.
 Here's how:

 Don’t require a password to sign in

-If you select the Remember Password option, you won’t be prompted for your Microsoft account password the next time you sign in to your Xbox Live profile.
+If you select the Remember Password option, you won’t be prompted for your Microsoft account password the next time that you sign in to your Xbox Live profile.